hepabolu/programming-by-stealth/docs/pbs70.md

 The exact width a Modal will have depends on its content and the current width of the window.
 You can influence the sizing by requesting Bootstrap keep the dialogue smaller than default, larger than default, or much larger than default.
 You do this by adding one of the classes `.modal-sm`, `.modal-lg`, or `.modal-xl` to the element with the class `.modal-dialog`.

-You can use the _Width_ drop-down in the Modal generator form in `pbs70b.html` to see the what the different widths look like.
+You can use the _Width_ drop-down in the Modal generator form in `pbs70b.html` to see what the different widths look like.

 ## Bootstrap Toast Notifications